Product Guide

 URL structure

-Your Home page lives at the root of your username URL, while the other three pages are nested as sub-paths.
-This structure keeps your URLs clean and intuitive for visitors.
+Your Home page lives at the root of your username URL; the other three are nested as sub-paths.

 How the pages work together

-Although each page has its own purpose, they are designed to work as a cohesive set.
-The header and footer blocks are global components -- they appear on every active page automatically.
-This means your profile picture, display name, bio, social links, and footer content stay consistent across all pages without any extra work.
+Although each page has its own purpose, they're designed to work as a cohesive set.
+The header and footer blocks are global -- they appear on every active page automatically.
+Your profile picture, display name, bio, social links, and footer content stay consistent across all pages without extra work.

-Visitors can navigate between your pages using the links in your header or by visiting the URLs directly.
-This gives your audience a seamless, multi-page experience that feels like a full website.
+Visitors navigate between pages using your header links or by visiting the URLs directly, giving them a seamless multi-page experience.

 Activating and deactivating pages

-You do not have to use all four page types.
-When you create your account, you start with a Home page.
-You can create additional pages at any time from the Pages section in your sidebar.
+You don't have to use all four page types.
+You start with a Home page and can create additional pages anytime from the Pages section in your sidebar.

 To activate a page, create it from the Pages screen and publish it from the page editor.
-An active page is visible to visitors at its URL.
+An active page is visible at its URL.

-To deactivate a page, you can unpublish it from the page editor.
-An unpublished page is no longer accessible to visitors, but all your blocks and content are preserved so you can re-publish at any time without losing any work.
+To deactivate a page, unpublish it from the page editor.
+It's no longer accessible to visitors, but all your content is preserved so you can re-publish anytime.

 Pages listing showing all four page types with their status indicators

-Pro Tip: Start with just the Home page and add more page types as your needs grow.
-You can always activate the About, Shop, or Portfolio page later when you have content ready for them.
-There is no penalty for keeping unused page types deactivated.
+Pro Tip: Start with just the Home page and add more as your needs grow.
+You can always activate About, Shop, or Portfolio later when you have content ready.
+There's no penalty for keeping unused pages deactivated.